MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/manage-runbooks.md

 ## Configure runbook settings

-Each runbook in Service Management Automation has multiple settings.
+Each runbook in has multiple settings.
 You can use these settings to help locate and manage runbooks.
-You also can change runbook logging by configuring these settings.
-Each of these settings is described below followed by procedures on how to modify them.
+You can also change runbook logging by configuring these settings.
+Each of these settings is described below, followed by procedures on how to modify them.

 ### Name and description